 Fifteen wickets fell for 260 runs during the day, with England succumbing to a relentless, Vernon Philander-inspired South African bowling performance.

 But England struck hard at the start of the second innings.
-South Africa were 72 for four at the close on a pitch which has proved difficult for batsmen throughout.
+South Africa was 72 for four at the close on a pitch that has proved difficult for batsmen throughout.

-“We’re still very much in the Test match,” said Denly, who top-scored with 50 after being dropped on nought and taking 28 balls to score his first run.
+“We’re still very much in the Test match,” said Denly, who top-scored with 50 after being dropped on naught and taking 28 balls to score his first run.

 Denly, batting at number three, had to survive outstanding bowling by Kagiso Rabada and Philander, who dismissed opening batsman Rory Burns and did not concede a run in a five-over opening spell.

 “They are two world-class bowlers and they made it very hard work,” said Denly.

 “I think it’s a new-ball wicket and if we can get through the new ball in the second innings relatively unscathed I’ll back ourselves to chase down a target of hopefully less than 300.”

 Philander, 34, who has announced he will retire from international cricket at the end of the four-Test series, produced a master class of control to complement the strike power of fast bowlers Kagiso Rabada (three for 68) and Anrich Nortje (two for 47).